 Having recently returned from a Canon Collective photo safari in Namibia I have had the great fortune of travelling with the sole purpose of seeking out the ultimate landscape shoot.
-Hosting 12 guests, we spent four days shooting in Sossusvlei were we worked to capture the perfect landscape photo; think dunes for days, bright skies, glowing oranges and reds, it really was a photographers playground.
+Hosting 12 guests, we spent four days shooting in Sossusvlei where we worked to capture the perfect landscape photo; think dunes for days, bright skies, glowing oranges and reds, it really was a photographer's playground.

 I enjoy exploring new places and spaces and I often find myself in awe of Mother Nature, so naturally I’ve found my niche shooting landscapes.

 Whether you’re heading abroad, across country or just to your favourite spot down the road the landscape photography tips that follow are applicable to any landscape scene you seek out.

 As a landscape photographer a great deal of time is often spent seeking out the optimum location.
 When I’m scouting my location I’m often looking for a place that portrays a sense of space and depth or a location that has an interesting subject matter.
 If I'm at an iconic location I consider how I can create something that is different and unique, rather than replicating shots that I have already seen.
 Be sure to also scout your location under different lighting conditions, the same location can look significantly different at various times throughout the day.
 Quite often success comes from shooting the same landscape on many occasions, don't forget that you are shooting the splendour of nature and no two days are the same.